The simple answer to this question is Yes. A child can very well recover from brain damage. However, there are a few variables to it.

 One of the variables is that the chances of recovery are only with mild brain damage cases.
 In such mild cases, you can be assured of recovery with little or no issues.

 Another variable is that recovery is not instant!
-The recovery process takes as long as few years with treatments and therapy.
-This guide will tell you more about brain damage, its symptoms and treatments.
+The recovery process takes as long as a few years with treatments and therapy.
+This guide will tell you more about brain damage, its symptoms, and treatments.
 Come along!

 Signs Of Brain Damage

 It is important to observe and recognize brain damage in children early enough so as to tackle it immediately and possibly help the child to recover from it while they can.
 Here are some signs and symptoms related to brain damage in children.